-The command contains a mathematical expression at an impermissible position.
+The command contains a mathematical expression at an impermissible position.SCPI:Command error - sets bit 5 in the ESR register.

 External reference out of range or disconnected (50)

 External reference is selected but no external signal is applied or the signal is out of range.